aws-samples/data-enablement-on-aws-examples/understand/data-lineage/spline-demo/README.md

 ### Connecting to Spline UIs

-Once the Spline EC2 instance is running, we can connect to the user interfaces from a local machine using SSH config like below:
+Once the CDK stack is deployed and the Spline EC2 instance is running, we can connect to the user interfaces from a local machine using SSH config like below.
+The example shown is based on Linux/macOS ssh config:

 ```
 Host spline